All About TOPIK Test – The Complete Guide

-- To propagate and set direction for learning Korea for non-native Korean speakers and overseas Koreans.
+- To propagate and set direction for learning Korean for non-native Korean speakers and overseas Koreans.

-- To measure and evaluate their Korean language skills and utilize the results for in-Korea colleges and job-seeking
+- To measure and evaluate their Korean language skills and utilize the results for admission to Korean colleges and job-seeking

 Overseas Koreans and foreigners for whom Korean is a second language and who:

-- Aim to learn the language and enter in-Korea universities
+- Aim to learn the language and enter a Korea university for higher studies

 - Seek jobs in companies and public institutions in Korea and overseas